 There is an inherent power in my life that decides what I like, what I want, and what I think is best for my family and friends.
 This power believes it can provide me happiness and will search relentlessly for everything needed for my gratification.
 It has an insatiable appetite for money, recognition, success, cars, and homes as the answer to finding security and contentment.

 It is never satisfied with what it currently has in its possession and despises change.
 It is my self- dominated mind controlling every detail of my life.
 It obsesses on self-preservation and is in a constant battle with the will of God.
 (The Nature of Our Humanity and Being)

 Self is the enemy exposed in our midst.
-Its deceit rooted in the lies and deception of the heart.
+Its deceit is rooted in the lies and deception of the heart.
 Even when exposed to the light of God, it never dies a permanent death.
 It fights and struggles inside of us till our last breath.
 My self-dominated mind hates to relinquish control of my life over to God.
-It is a moment by moment challenge, and in Christian terms, “taking up the cross and dying to my will” is a slow and agonizing process because I don’t want anything to take my power and will to control my life away.
+It is a moment-by-moment challenge, and in Christian terms, “taking up the cross and dying to my will” is a slow and agonizing process because I don’t want anything to take my power and will to control my life away.